andry81-devops/github-accum-stats/README.md

 ---

-## Tutorial to setup accumulation of various GitHub repository/account statistic
+# Tutorial to setup accumulation of various GitHub repository/account statistic

 > This implementation is based on that: https://github.com/andry81-devops/github-clone-count-badge

-> **Warning** This tutorial does contain content related to the GitHub itself.
+> **Warning** This tutorial is contain content related to the GitHub itself.
 All other description has moved into other tutorials.
 >

 All tutorials: https://github.com/andry81/index#tutorials

-**Features**:
+## Features:

 1. Implementation can accumulate GitHub traffic clones or/and views, GitHub account rate limits of an authenticated user.